Going beyond an ordinary First Aid Kit, a Trauma Kit list should include (in my opinion) the following five lifesaving essential contents:

 A few examples include Clotting Gauze Strips or Rolls, or specific size Clotting Gauze Pad Sponge.
 One well known brand for this type of dressing is QuikClot.
 Another is CELOX.

-I wrote an article about it: How To Stop The Bleeding With QuikClot
+Read more: How To Stop The Bleeding With QuikClot

 Open Chest Seal